MeteoSwiss/opendata-forecast-data/README.md

 * `generalVerticalLayer` indicates full levels

-For details on reading GRIB key values, see the section [Section 2.7.4 Decoding GRIB Files with ecCodes](#274-decoding-grib-files-with-eccodes).
+For details on reading GRIB key values, see [section 2.7.2 Decoding GRIB Files with ecCodes](#272-decoding-grib-files-with-eccodes).

 For more detailed information on the vertical grid, read section 3.4 in [Working with the ICON Model](https://www.dwd.de/DE/leistungen/nwv_icon_tutorial/pdf_einzelbaende/icon_tutorial2024.pdf?__blob=publicationFile&v=3).